robbert-vdh/yabridge/README.md

 find the files.

-Next, you'll want to tell yabridgectl where it can find your VST2 and VST3 plugins. **Note that VST3 support is not yet available on yabridge 2.x.** For this you can use yabridgectl's `add`, `rm` and `list` commands.
+Next, you'll want to tell yabridgectl where it can find your VST2 and VST3 plugins. **Note that VST3 support is not yet available in yabridge 2.x.** For this you can use yabridgectl's `add`, `rm` and `list` commands.
 You can also use `yabridgectl status` to get an overview of the current settings and the installation status of all of your plugins.
 To add the most common VST2 plugin